gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 AI systems could provide end-to-end visibility of goods movement in natural language, enhancing risk management and influencing financing decisions.

 <b>AI-driven trade finance marketplaces</b><br>
-Platforms could use AI systems to match buyers, sellers, and financiers, running in effect as an optimization algorithm for trade finance solutions based on risk profiles and market conditions at the time.
+Platforms could use AI systems to match buyers, sellers, and financiers, running in effect as an optimization algorithm for trade finance solutions based on risk profiles and market conditions at a given time.

 <b>Legal guidance and wording</b><br>
 AI systems could help point out potential wording syntax mistakes or point out faulty logic between different sections of a contract.
 AI systems could automatically adjust a market standard contract template to better fit the transaction, providing a template to work upon that is better suited for a particular transaction and counterparty compared to a market standard template.